roc-lang/roc/roc-for-elm-programmers.md

 weird situations like string literals inside string literals do not come up.

 Roc strings also have the type `Str` rather than Elm's `String`.
-This is to make common qualified operations like `Str.len` more concise; the idea is that you'll use the abbreviation often enough that you'll quickly get used to it.
+This is to make common qualified operations like `Str.toInt` more concise; the idea is that you'll use the abbreviation often enough that you'll quickly get used to it.
 (I got used to [`str` in Rust](https://doc.rust-lang.org/std/primitive.str.html) very quickly.)